scionproto/scion/doc/control-plane.rst

 1. Select the best :math:`N` PCBs for each origin core AS.
    This can take into account both the available PCBs as well as local policies and information about the link to the neighbor.
-2. Extend the selected PCBs by adding an *AS Entry*
+2. Extend the selected PCBs by adding an *AS entry*
 3. Send the extended PCBs over the interface

 Non-core ASes implement the intra-ISD / non-core beaconing scheme.